How to Pick The Right Hair Dye for Yourself

 6. Hair Root Retouch

-Do you plan to maintain your natural shade, but wish to cover up grey roots?
+Do you plan to maintain your natural shade but wish to cover up grey roots?
 If you are, then you may opt for a hair root retouch.
 Root concealer products are used to cover up grey strands quickly and easily.
 They can be sprayed directly to the roots and blended into the rest of your tresses through combing.
 There are both temporary and permanent options in the market.